Leoooob/fullbrook-window-cleaning/content/pages/index.md

             flexDirection: row
             justifyContent: center
         type: FeaturedItem
-      - title: >-
+      - title: Always a fantastic and thorough job
-          “Gavin has been doing my windows for years now, never missed a job and always on-time and without fuss.
-Couldn't ask for more!”
         tagline: ''
         subtitle: 'John Doe, Area'
         text: "Gavin has been cleaning our windows and keeping gutters clear for many years.
 Friendly and professional, would definitely recommend!\_\n"